ab159ab/ts-base-bk/README.md

 ## Notes for developers
 ### General concepts
 1. Do not try, convert, drag or expect javascript (including Typescript) to have and show language features like Java/C# or other languages.
 Javascript has its own echosystem, taste, features, pros and cons.
 It it is best to keep it that way.
+1. Keep layers of controller, service, dao (database access object), models, utilities separate.
+1. Of course, keep frontend and backend separate.
+    1. Further, in frontend, the scss/css should go in separate files, component/html in separate file.
+    1. CDN is good but in this case, do not use any CDN or `<scrip>` tags requesting any third party css/js/image.
+Use npm to install locally and then refer it in code by `import`.

 ### Banned things
 1. Use of `any` or `unknown` keyword without explicit written permission from code owner
 1. Use of `<>` generics.
 This is temporary restriction and will be uplifted later on.